fsainas/contracts-verification-benchmark/README.md

 preghosts, function postghosts, and invariants.
 To apply these, use the following tags within your property files:

-- `/// @custom:ghost`: Defines a ghost contract state
+- `/// @custom:ghost`: Defines ghost contract variables.
-- `/// @custom:preghost function <function name>`: Defines ghost code to be executed before the body of a specific function.
+- `/// @custom:preghost function <function name>`: Defines ghost code to be executed before the body of a specific method.
-- `/// @custom:postghost function <function name>`: Defines ghost code to be executed after the body of a specific function.
+- `/// @custom:postghost function <function name>`: Defines ghost code to be executed after the body of a specific method.
 - `/// @custom:invariant`: Declares conditions that must remain valid throughout the entire contract execution, expressed through functions.

 Example of a SolCMC property file: